Media Services Policies

 |Presentations, Events, or Conferences||1 week (7 days)|

 NOTE: 48 hours notice is required for Media Requests.
 Any request under 24 hours will be considered a "Late Media Request".
 Late Media Requests will often go unfulfilled as proper planning is required for scheduling staffing, equipment delivery, and or equipment security.
 Sufficient notice may also be required for OIT Media to obtain approval for events that would require media technician assistance outside of regular working hours.
-Media equipment needed for Monday classes or events must be reserved before the OIT Help Desk closes the Saturday before.
-Emailing the Help Desk or submitting a web request over the weekend will often go unanswered until that Monday Morning; resulting in a Late Media Request status.
+Media equipment needed for Monday classes or events must be reserved before the OIT Service Desk closes the Saturday before.
+Emailing the Service Desk or submitting a web request over the weekend will often go unanswered until that Monday Morning; resulting in a Late Media Request status.